 All fully ripe cycad seeds within the Disturbance Footprint will be collected in accordance with relevant approvals prior to translocation of individuals occurring.
-Collection is likely to occur during the direct count survey and during the translocation activities which are expected to commence in late 2023.
+Collection is likely to occur during the ongoing direct count survey (as part of micro-siting activities) and during the translocation activities which are expected to commence in midlate 2024.